satyrnidae/minecraft-server-quickstart/README.md

 ### Backup scripts (backup.sh, tasks/autobackup.sh)

 - `rdiff-backup` for backups, with the pre-201 CLI
-  - If your distro no longer supplies pre-201 CLI rdiff-backup, modify backup.sh to use the commented-out CLI, and ensure BACKUP_DIRECTORY is not set to a subdirectory of install folder.
+  - If your distro no longer supplies pre-201 CLI rdiff-backup, modify quickstart.env to use the commented-out rdiff201 option, and ensure BACKUP_DIRECTORY is not set to a subdirectory of install folder.
+  - quickstart.env can also be modified to use either `rsync` or `scp` for backup, if preferable.

 ### Screen emulator scripts (attach.sh, start.sh, stop.sh, kill.sh, stuff.sh, restart.sh)